-To match species in the trait databases to the species in the food webs, we standardized their names following the taxonomic backbone of the Global Biodiversity Information Facility (GBIF) using the function name_backbone from the package rgbif (Chamberlain et al., 2022) in the R statistical language (R Core Team, 2022).
-In each food web, we excluded species for which no taxonomic information or none of the traits were available.
-For species that have one or more of the traits documented, we imputed missing traits with the MissForest algorithm using the missForest R package (Stekhoven & Buehlmann, 2012) for amphibians, birds, mammals and reptiles separately.
+We standardized species names following the taxonomic backbone of the Global Biodiversity Information Facility (GBIF) using the function name_backbone from the package rgbif (Chamberlain et al., 2022) in the R statistical language (R Core Team, 2022).
+We excluded species for which no taxonomic information or none of the traits were available.
+Species traits were available for more than 80% of species across all food webs (Table 1; Appendix S2).
+For remaining species, we imputed missing traits using the MissForest algorithm implemented in the missForest R package (Stekhoven & Buehlmann, 2012) for amphibians, birds, mammals and reptiles separately.
 MissForest uses random forests to iteratively predict missing data from the known data.
 Each random forest uses a different trait as response variable and the remaining traits as predictors.

 Phylogeny data

-We used phylogenetic data to measure how model transferability was influenced by phylogenetic relatedness.
 We used published global phylogenies for birds (Jetz et al. 2012), amphibians (Jetz and Pyron 2018), squamates (Tonini et al., 2016), turtles (Thomson et al., 2021), and mammals (Upham et al., 2019).
-All five phylogenies are dated, were built from molecular data, and delivered as a posterior distribution of trees.
+All five phylogenies were built from molecular data and delivered as a posterior distribution of trees.
 We sampled 100 trees from the posterior of each phylogeny and calculated the mean cophenetic distance from these samples between all species of the four food webs.
-Following Letten & Cornwell (2015), we square root transformed cophenetic distances to better represent functional dissimilarity.
+Following Letten & Cornwell (2015), we square root transformed cophenetic distances to better relate to ecological processes such as trophic interactions.

 Predictive models